Solar Incentive Changes in 2026: What Wisconsin Homeowners Can Do Now

 The first problem is simple: the provider usually captures most of the upside.
 The homeowner may get some benefit, but not all of it, and often not even most of it.

-These agreements can create long-term obligations, escalators, buyout questions, and home-sale complications if the next buyer has to assume the agreement or you have to pay it off.
+The second problem is risk: These agreements can create long-term obligations, escalators, buyout questions, and home-sale complications if the next buyer must assume the agreement or you must pay it off.

 That is why we are skeptical.